pact-foundation/docs.pact.io/website/blog/2024-12-19-pact-2024-end-of-year-wrapup.md

 ![image](https://user-images.githubusercontent.com/19932401/207968429-dad9294a-2221-41cb-b387-6acd7c0bba4f.png)

-This year we've seen the migration to the Pact Rust core, featuring V4 spec good including combined interactions and plugins, begin to take fruition in most of the major client libraries, and consistencies across of tooling, documentation and examples.
+This year we've seen the migration to the Pact Rust core, featuring V4 spec good including combined interactions and plugins, begin to take fruition in most of the major client libraries, and improvements and consistencies across of tooling, documentation and examples.
 We know there is much more to do, as always, and we've been pleased to see an increasing amount of contributions, across a wide array of repositories in the pact-foundation.
 We've seen an RFC process created, to help democratise large scale decisions which affect the Pact eco-system, and I would invite you all to get involved in some way, shape or form.

 If you haven't read our monthly blog posts, you can read a round-up of the most significant changes from each month in there.
 Check out the side-bar to the left to view the older posts.

 I've mainly focused on community heroes this time round, where you can find multiple advocates of Pact, spreading the word of not just how to do contract testing, but the why.
 You'll hear about the worlds first dedicated book to contract-testing.
 I hope you'll enjoy them, be sure to like and comment on the videos, whether it's to show your appreciation or you just fancy a debate.

-I'll also pull out a stand-out change from each month either by the team or one of our many contributors..
+I'll also pull out a stand-out change from each month either by the team or one of our many contributors.

 Anyhow, let see what each month has in store for us.

-### January
+### Jan

 🧑‍💻 [Tien Vo](https://github.com/tienvx) started by year by continuing and productionising the migration of Pact-PHP over to the Rust core.
 We saw the first community created [pact_compatibility_suite examples](https://docs.pact.io/blog/2024/02/19/pact-open-source-update-feb-2024#php) land this month, and Tien has worked diligently all year, in implementing not only new features to Pact-PHP, but contributions to the Pact ecosystem as a whole, from an [RFC](https://github.com/pact-foundation/roadmap/pull/99) for `form-urlencoded` matching ability, to several changes in the Pact-Rust core and Pact-Plugin ecosystem.
 It has seen great feedback from users, including Steve Taylor.